COMMON QUESTIONS ABOUT THE COLLEGE PROGRAM

 It is required that all students be up to date on all routine immunizations stated on the CDC website, including DTaP, Hepatitis A, Hepatitis B, Meningococcal, MMR, and Varicella (Chickenpox).
 Note: Immunization fees are not included in the Tuition.

-To access the clinical facilities in Poznan, Students are also required to have an epidemiology check-up for salmonella and shigella.
+Requirements for Poland: All students are required to have an epidemiology check-up for salmonella and shigella.
 This can be done at your doctor’s office.

 If students are taking any prescription medicines, they should pack enough for every day they are away from home (15 days), along with an additional three to four days’ supply.
 Students are required to keep all prescription medications in the original prescription bottles and to always carry those bottles in their carry-on luggage.
 Be sure to check TSA guidelines if the medicines are liquids.

 Do I need a passport?

 Yes.
 Students will need a passport valid for 6 months after the date we return to the United States.
 The passport must have at least one blank visa page.
 We strongly advise students to check or apply for their passport as soon as possible, as it can take four to six weeks to receive a new passport.
 Note: Passport fees are not included in the tuition.